Sanchez042004/Heart-Diabetes-ML/README.md

 plt.show()
 ```
 ### Transform
-The extracted data then underwent rigorous transformation processes.
-This involved cleaning the data by handling missing values and removing irrelevant information.
-Additionally, I converted categorical data into numerical format for effective analysis.
+The extracted data was then subjected to rigorous transformation processes.
+This involved cleaning the data by handling missing values ​​and removing irrelevant information.
+Additionally, I converted categorical data to numerical format for effective analysis.
+Subsequently, I used the Matplotlib library to generate graphs and visualizations from the numerical data, allowing for better understanding and analysis of the information.

 <p align="center">